 Let the mixture infuse for 1-2 days, or until the candy corn has dissolved.

-You will see some silt at the bottom of the mason jar after it sits for a while, so shake it occasionally to mix it up before pouring any drinks.
+You will see some silt at the bottom of the mason jar after it sits, so shake it occasionally to mix it up before pouring any drinks.

 Get out your cocktail shaker.
 Add ice.

 Measure in the candy corn vodka.
 Add the pineapple juice and ginger beer, too.